 It may not be held in the same esteem as its illustrious older brother, the UEFA Champions League, but there is no doubt that competing in the Europa League is seen as a real chance of winning some elusive European silverware by elite clubs.

-With the draw for the 2018/19 competition set to kick off tomorrow and this being one of the best times of the year to avail of Bookie Sign Up Offers we thought it would be a good idea to see who the favourites are to win this seasons Europa League.
+With the the 2018/19 competition set to kick off tomorrow and this being one of the best times of the year to avail of Bookie Sign Up Offers we thought it would be a good idea to see who the favourites are to win this seasons Europa League.

 AC Milan 20/1